markfalk/letsencrypt-aws/README.md

 ## How it works

-`letsencrypt-aws` takes a list of ELBs, and which hosts you want them to be able to serve.
+`letsencrypt-aws` takes a list of ELBs or filesystem locations, and which hosts you want them to be able to serve.
 It runs in a loop and every day does the following:

-It gets the certificate for that ELB.
+It gets the certificate for that ELB or the FS.
 If the certificate is going to expire soon (in less than 45 days), it generates a new private key and CSR and sends a request to Let's Encrypt.
 It takes the DNS challenge and creates a record in Route53 for that challenge.
 This completes the Let's Encrypt challenge and we